adam-zakaria/twitch_detection/docs/findings.md

+# Killing processes waiting for offline downloads
+## Investigating the underlying wait in ytdlp
+Given the following output from ytdlp
+WARNING: [twitch:stream] gamesager: The channel is not currently live [wait] Waiting for 00:10:00 - Press Ctrl+C to try now

+In yt-dlp codebase I did cmd+f for "Waiting for"

+And found the wait is a sleep() line 1709                time.sleep(1) /Users/azakaria/Library/Caches/pypoetry/virtualenvs/twitch-detections-UsLtH0Yo-py3.12/lib/python3.12/site-packages/yt_dlp/YoutubeDL.py

+## Killing
+Just doing

+def kill_download_procs(proc):
+    os.killpg(proc.pid, signal.SIGKILL)
+Was not working, but
+schedule.every(20).seconds.do(kill_download_procs, procs)
+Was working.
+And so I tried adding a lot kill calls: def kill_download_procs(proc):
+    os.killpg(proc.pid, signal.SIGKILL)
+    os.killpg(proc.pid, signal.SIGKILL)
+    os.killpg(proc.pid, signal.SIGKILL)
+but that did not work.
+But the following works, and yeah an exception gets called but that's fine and no zombies to speak of, at least visibly, and LLMs -1 for their advice on this one.
+This seems like a great solution for my use case. def kill_download_procs(procs):
+  # Kill processes
+  print('Kill processes')
+  for proc in procs:
+    while proc.poll() is None:
+        os.killpg(proc.pid, signal.SIGKILL)

 # Sub
 Running multiple processes in python is way less ergonomic than I'd expect, tt might partially be because this is a complex use case.